NaimulHasanEmon/Gadget-Hunter/README.md

 5. **Create a pull request:** Describe your changes and submit the pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or issues, please contact Naimul Hasan Emon at [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or issues, please contact Naimul Hasan Emon at [naimulhasan.cse@gmail.com](mailto:naimulhasan.cse@gmail.com).